gurleensethi/yurl/docs/variables.md

 ## Command Line Variables

-You can pass variables directly from command line using `-var` or `--variable` flag.
+You can pass value for variables directly from command line using `-var` or `--variable` flag.

 ```yaml title="http.yaml"
 requests: